Cable or streaming TV? How to choose?

 Cable and satellite also beat streaming TV when it comes to sports channels.
 It’s slowly catching up, but live TV streaming still doesn’t offer uniform distribution of sports channels across different services—there’s always at least one missing (like NBA TV on Hulu + Live TV, or NHL Network on YouTube TV, or any sports channels on Philo).

 Sports channels on cable and satellite, on the other hand, are easy to get—even if it means subscribing to a more expensive plan.
-And don’t forget the NFL SUNDAY TICKET, which is exclusive to DIRECTV through 2022 and maybe beyond.
+But now that the NFL SUNDAY TICKET has moved to YouTube TV, streaming TV may become the new go-to for sports content.
+For now, though, cable and satellite are your best bet for the most channels.

 Winner on channels: Cable and Satellite ✓